Bruno-Diego/ci-portfolio3/README.md

 ## User stories

 - As a **visitor**, I can have a clear instruction on what's the game objective and process.
+- As a **visitor**, I can get the choice to skip the instruction and start the game.
+- As a **visitor**, I can get random words for the challenge.
 - As a **visitor**, I can have a clear feedback for my actions.
 - As a **visitor**, I can have a graphical display as a fun factor.
 - As a **visitor**, I can have a quick response time.
 - As a **visitor**, I can have a feedback for every input.
-- As a **visitor**, I can get random words for the challenge.
-- As a **visitor**, I can get random words for the challenge.
-- As a **visitor**, I can get the choice to skip the instruction and start the game.

 ## Features